build-server-protocol/build-server-protocol/docs/bsp.md

   /** The total number of milliseconds it took to compile the target. */ def time: Option[Int]

-  /** The total number of lines of code in the given target. */ def linesOfCode: Option[Int]

 }
 ```

-The server is free to send any number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before completing the response.
+The server is free to send any number of `build/publishDiagnostics` and `build/logMessage`
-The client is free to forward these messages to the LSP editor client.
+notifications during compilation before completing the response.
+The client is free to forward these
+messages to the LSP editor client.

 ### 1.6.9.
 Test Request